Speed can make or break your WordPress site. Just one extra second of load time can cost you thousands of visitors.

 Hostinger is a decent budget host with 99.99% uptime.
 But your trade-offs are low storage capacity and lackluster support.

 WPX Hosting has a higher price point but is an excellent all-around service with 99.95% uptime.

 Web Server Location

-Not everyone has the budget for a dedicated server, but you have to be careful with shared hosting.
+Not everyone has the budget for a dedicated server resources, but you have to be careful with shared hosting.
 Some hosting providers only have a single data center, which can compromise your WordPress speed optimization for far away visitors.

 Providers like BlueHost get recommended in affiliate marketing circles, but their U.S.-only servers make them a terrible idea if your traffic comes from the U.K. or Australia.
 Using the same server for all your traffic hurts your WordPress speed optimization.

 If you go with shared hosting, find a provider with a data center near your location, or better yet, go with a host that has their own CDN.
-A good CDN can make you feel like you’re running your site on a dedicated server.
+A good CDN can make you feel like you’re running your site on a dedicated web hosting.

 Do some homework on your current hosting provider and decide if it’s best to keep them or move on.

 Now, let’s look at ways you can actively speed up WordPress right away.